 However, most cases involve examples of contested viewpoints as to who is at fault.
-In these situations, Ocala car accident lawyers can perform investigations of the accident by speaking with witnesses, examining the crash scene, and researching case law that deals with similar questions of liability.
+In these situations, accident attorneys can perform investigations of the accident by speaking with witnesses, examining the crash scene, and researching case law that deals with similar questions of liability.

-Accidents Involving Cellphones — Distracted driving remains a pressing concern for motorists of all ages.
+- Accidents Involving Cellphones — Distracted driving remains a pressing concern for motorists of all ages.
 Cell phone use is one of the primary causes of distracted driving accidents.
 Whether a person was responding to a notification or typing a text message, cellphones are extremely dangerous because they often take a driver’s eyes off the road, hands off the wheel, and mind off of driving safely.
-An Ocala car accident lawyer may be able to subpoena a negligent driver’s phone records in order to prove they were using a cellphone at the time of the crash.
+A car accident attorney may be able to subpoena a negligent driver’s phone records in order to prove they were using a cellphone at the time of the crash.

-Rear-End Collision — Many rear-end accidents are the result of one driver not stopping in time.
+- Rear-End Collision — Many rear-end accidents are the result of one driver not stopping in time.
 In some cases, the negligent driver may have been speeding, but other cases may involve distracted driving.
-While low-speed collisions are usually limited to property damage, higher-speed crashes can result in serious injuries.
+While low-speed collisions are usually limited to property damage, higher-speed crashes can result in serious injuries, and larger rear-end settlement payouts.
 In some cases, the force of these collisions may be enough to throw people from vehicles.

 Our firm also handles isolated crashes not involving other vehicles that may be the result of defective parts or improper repairs.